MotzWanted/codeseeker/README.md

-# CodeSeeker: Medical Code Assignment Experiments
+# Code Like Humans (CLH): A Multi-Agent Solution for Medical Coding

 This repository contains experiments for LLM-based medical code assignment using a multi-agent approach.